Weak measurement amplification based on thermal noise effect: Weak value based on a thermal state pointer

-From Eq. (\ref{bj}), it can be seen that $\langle q\rangle$ is proportional to the square of thermal fluctuation and is imaginary in position space, which is the generalization of the result of Eq.
+From Eq. (\ref{bj}), it can be seen that $\langle q\rangle $ is proportional to the square of thermal fluctuation and is imaginary in position $q$ space, which is the generalization of the result of Eq.
 (10) in \cite{Josza07}.
 Therefore, thermal noise effect of the pointer is beneficial for weak measurement amplification.
-But $\langle q\rangle$ is not the optimal displacement, i.e., the maximal amplification value.
+But $\langle q\rangle $ for the weak-value amplification is not the optimal displacement, i.e., not the maximal amplification value.
+The maximal amplification value is $\pm \sigma _{q}$ (thermal fluctuation) in the main text.

+Substituting Eq. (\ref{be}) into Eq. (\ref{eq:1-5}) and $\varphi =0$, the average displacement of the pointer in momentum $p$ space is